Weak Markov Processes as Linear Systems: Introduction

-Cascades are a well known concept for systems and their structure maps.
-The terminology of a $\gamma$-cascade for processes is justified in Section \ref{section:cascades} where we show that within a $\gamma$-cascade of processes we have a representation of a cascade of the original systems and that in fact this construction is a natural tool to represent cascades of systems and of structure maps.
-Let us remark here that the notion of cascades and of more general networks of processes has been around for some time in a continuous time setting and this theory has been investigated intensely because of promising applications in quantum filtering and quantum control \cite{GGY08,GJ09a}.
-There is no explicit comparison with continuous time systems in this paper, however we provide the basis for such a comparison by describing weak Markov processes in terms of product systems which suggests how to build the theory starting from continuous product systems.
+In Section 5 we show that within a $\gamma$-extension of processes we have a representation of a cascade of the original systems.
+Let us remark here that the notion of cascades and of more general quantum networks of systems and processes has been around for some time in a continuous time setting and this theory has been investigated intensely because of promising applications in quantum filtering and quantum control \cite{GGY08,GJ09a}.
+It is not identical with the input-output formalism in this paper and a detailed investigation of connections between the theory of $\gamma$-extensions and such networks has yet to be undertaken.
+There is no explicit work on continuous time systems in this paper, however we provide the basis for such a comparison by describing weak Markov processes in terms of product systems which suggests how to build the theory starting from continuous product systems.
 Our justification for concentrating on the discrete time setting here is the same as in Helton's seminal paper \cite{He72} in which he connects classical system theory ($d=1$) with operator models and scattering theory, saying: `We concentrate on discrete time systems because it is for these that the relationship is most clear' (\cite{He72}, p.15).